 Songkran 2023: The Biggest Water Fight In The World Revitalizing Thailand’s New Year Celebrate the new solar year and the start of a glorious summer during an all-out water fight at Songkran in Thailand.
 The event is one of the raddest festivals in Thailand but this Buddhist celebration is also regarded as the most important […]Songkran 2023 Thailand Thailand

-Celebrate the new solar year and the start of a glorious summer during an all-out water fight at the Songkran Festival in Thailand.
-The Buddhist festival is regarded as the most important public holiday and for good reason.
-Locals and tourists alike take to the streets with water guns, pistols, buckets and more to splash each other in an effort to spread good wishes for new coming year.
+Celebrate the new solar year and the start of a glorious summer during an all-out water fight at Songkran in Thailand.
+The event is one of the raddest festivals in Thailand but this Buddhist celebration is also regarded as the most important public holiday.

 Tourists are prime targets to local children who will jump on the chance of pouring ice cold water over your head when you least expect it.
 Keep an eye out for beautifully painted elephants who will pressure-hose pedestrians walking down the street.

 ‘This festival has to be one of the funniest mass participation events not only in Thailand but the entire world!’

 The Songkran festival is Thailand’s annual New Year celebration, which takes place across three days in April.
 Also known as the world’s biggest water fight, the cities practically shut down for the long weekend.
 All local shops and restaurants are closed as the owners and families are all celebrating Songkran and many of them go back to their hometowns to celebrate.
 Only malls and pop up restaurants that can be found near the celebration are open.

 It’s like when you were a kid having a water fight with your friends in the backyard or against a neighbor, but on the biggest scale possible; with over 8 million people to be exact!

 Celebrating Songkran is fun for everyone, from the youngsters to the elderly; most kids love to throw buckets of ice cold water on the tourists!